-A.11 Wi-Fi Policy
+37 Wi-Fi Policy

-The following instructions assume that you are on the Configure Wi-Fi Settings page in the Create New Wi-Fi Policy Wizard (see Chapter 9, "Creating Security Policies," on page 37) or that you are on the Details page for an existing Wi-Fi policy (see Chapter 13, "Editing a Policy's Details," on page 51).
+The following instructions assume that you are on the Configure Wi-Fi Settings page in the Create New Wi-Fi Policy Wizard (see Creating Security Policies) or that you are on the Details page for an existing Wi-Fi policy (see Editing a Policy's Details).

-The Wi-Fi policy lets you control wireless access
+The Wi-Fi policy lets you control wireless access.